Doctor Who season 17: Serials

+Production

+Scrapped stories

 Season 17 was intended to follow the same format as had every season since Season 13, with five 4-part serials and a 6-parter closing the season out.
 However, the planned final serial of the season, Shada, was affected by an industrial dispute involving the BBC's technicians; while the location filming and the first studio recording session were completed, strike action by staff meant that the planned second studio session had to be cancelled.
 Although the dispute was resolved and plans were put in place to continue work on the story, it was eventually shelved, as the BBC was concerned that its Christmas productions might be affected.
 A BBC historian has suggested that by cancelling completely instead of finishing what little was required, the management could demonstrate that the strikes had consequences.
 Ironically, the viewer ratings of Season 17 were also affected by a strike, with the BBC's main rival, ITV, off air due to a dispute.

+Multiple other stories were scrapped from this season.
+John Lloyd's The Doomsday Contract adapted material from his unpublished science-fiction story GiGax and would have seen Doctor summonsed to appear in court when a corporation tries to buy Earth to obtain a matter-transmutation device.
+Pennant Roberts' Erinella would have depicted two men fighting over a princess on the titular planet, with the Doctor being involved after arriving at the wrong time and being accused of poisoning.
+Allen Drury's The Tearing of the Veil would have seen fake spiritualists exploiting the widow of a vicar, with the TARDIS arriving during a seance.
+Philip Hinchcliffe's The Valley of the Lost would have seen an alien crash-landing in a South American jungle in 1870, but was scrapped due to cost concerns.
+Prior to submitting Shada, Adams pitched an untitled storyline featuring the Doctor retiring but still being called to solve problems before being replaced by Shada.
+An untitled Pat Mills and John Wagner storyline would have involved a parallel universe in which the Roman Empire never fell.
+Other scrapped storylines included Child Prodigy by Alistair Beaton and Sarah Dunant and The Secret of Cassius by Andrew Smith.